 Getting a new charge while on probation in Florida can result in probation revocation, jail time, and additional penalties.
 A…

-In Florida, felony firearm charges occur when someone previously convicted of a felony is found in possession of a firearm,…
+In Florida, felony firearm charges occur when a previously convicted felon is found in possession of a firearm, as state…

 Adjudication withheld in Florida means the defendant receives a sentence of probation without a guilty conviction.
 This is a type…